|

 today’s developing countries.
 For example, measured by the (admittedly highly

-development than that of India today, but it did not even have many of the
+imperfect) income level, in 1820, the UK was at a somewhat higher level of development than that of India today, but it did not even have many of the most “basic”

-most “basic” institutions that India has today.
-It did not have universal
+institutions that India has today.
+It did not have universal suffrage (it did not even

-generalised bankruptcy law, a professional bureaucracy, meaningful securities
+bankruptcy law, a professional bureaucracy, meaningful securities

 regulations, and even minimal labour regulations (except for a couple of

-minimal and hardly-enforced regulations on child labour).
 If the policies and institutions that the rich countries are

 recommending to the poor countries are not the ones that they themselves used